 The Company's three lead clinical-stage programs are: TG4010, a therapeutic vaccine against non-small cell lung cancer; Pexa-Vec, an oncolytic virus against liver cancer and TG4001 a therapeutic vaccine against HPV-positive cancers.
-The Company has several other viral-based immunotherapy programs, at discovery stage and in preclinical and clinical development (including TG1050 and TG6002 now in clinical trials).
-With its Invir.IOTM platform, Transgene capitalizes on its expertise in engineering of viral vectors to design a new generation of multifunctional oncolytic viruses.
+The Company has several other viral-based immunotherapy programs, at discovery stage and in clinical development (including TG1050 and TG6002, now in clinical trials).
+With its Invir.IO[TM] platform, Transgene capitalizes on its expertise in engineering of viral vectors to design a new generation of multifunctional oncolytic viruses.
+Furthermore, with myvac[TM], Transgene possesses an innovative platform to develop a personalized immunotherapy aimed at neo-antigens of the mutations specific to the tumors of each patient.

-Transgene is based in Strasbourg, France, and has additional operations in Lyon, as well as a joint venture in China.
+Transgene is based in Strasbourg, France, and has additional operations in Lyon.